Fix: CPU Overheating

 Either way, you need a new one.
 But, of course, there are plenty of affordable options out there that provide adequate cooling for any processor.

 It’s not a poor idea to go for high-end AIOs or air coolers.
 For example, Noctua’s air coolers are considered some of the finest on the market.
-NZXT’s AIOs are also a great example.
+NZXT’s AIOs are also a superb example.

 Fix 8: Replace Your CPU